 The Illinois Association of County Board Members professional development Webinars are designed to bring a value to members by providing relevant educational opportunities on topics associated with local government.

-FREE educational webinars for the month of March 2021 are scheduled.
+FREE educational webinars for the month of July and August 2021.

 Multiple Bermuda Triangles: FMLA, WC and ADA Supplemented With VESSA

 March 16, 2021 (Approx. Time – 1 hr.
 30 minutes)